Issue:

 Once the window you want to switch to is highlighted (or you've clicked it with the mouse), release the

-key.The selected window will immediately come to the forefront and become your active window.
+Altkey.The selected window will immediately come to the forefront and become your active window.

 Example Scenario:

 Imagine you're writing an email but need to quickly reference information from a web browser or a document.
-Instead of minimizing windows, just press Alt + Tab
+Instead of minimizing windows, just press Alt + Tab, select the browser or document window, grab your information, and then Alt + Tab back to your email.

 Troubleshooting / Additional Information: